 Stephen Allott is crown representative for SMEs.
 He’s the voice of small business at the top of government.
 His goal” To help SMEs win more public-sector contracts.
 We caught up with him to get the inside information.

-When David Cameron appointed me, he called me the ?strong voice at the top table for SMEs.
+When David Cameron appointed me, he called me the ‘strong voice at the top table for SMEs.
 I?m meeting with senior officials and ministers all the time, making sure that the country’s small businesses are front of mind.
 It means that, instead of officials having to think of an idea, embellish it for three months, then go out and test it, they can ask me about the SME angle.
 They?ve got advice on tap, and this massively speeds up the innovation loop.

 Pre-qualification questionnaires (PQQs) are, without a doubt, the main issue SMEs complain about.
 PQQs set very high thresholds unnecessarily high, in fact to filter down the number of people who can bid for public-sector work.
 It meant some SMEs were being automatically excluded before they even got off the starting blocks.
 But earlier this year, the government took a bold and brave move by just abolishing them.
-For contracts worth less than ?100,000, there will be no more PQQs.
+For contracts worth less than £100,000, there will be no more PQQs.

 Things are moving pretty fast.
 We re trying to simplify the process at the bottom end.
 Our next step is to launch the Government eMarketplace, which will allow small businesses to register as a supplier for low-value contracts with just a few clicks there’s no formality whatsoever.
 You bid by category and tick what you could supply.
 Then, when civil servants are looking to buy whatever items you’ve ticked, you get notified.

 I was amazed to see Francis Maude, the minister for the Cabinet Office, go through the procurement regulations himself, line by line, to find where they?d been gold-plated compared to the European

 regulations.
 He literally sat and did it himself with a highlighter pen.

 To make really big changes across the board, it’s going to be a long job.
 We re talking about changing the behaviour of thousands of civil servants who are buying stuff every day.
 They already think they?re doing a great job they are diligently trying to get value for money.
 But we need to change how they think about buying, and who they buy from.

-What?s the best way for an entrepreneur to win government business?If you?ve got something that you think the country could use and you?re not supplying it yet, we want you to try and sell it to government.?
-The obvious places to start are Contracts Finder or the procurement roadmaps (links below).
-Have a go.
-If you hit process problems, use the supplier feedback service to highlight them and we?ll fix it.
-The government really wants to do something about this ? for obvious reasons.
+The government really wants to do something about this for obvious reasons.
 They want to save money where small businesses are better value, and they want to tap into the innovative and creative solutions that British SMEs have to offer.
 If those two things are happening, economic growth will follow.
-Trying to win a government contract?
-Visit the government’s Contracts Finder or pre-register as a supplier to get started.